 Initial reports from the Spanish Media report that Ronaldo’s weekly wage will remain at around £365,000 and keep him as one of the highest paid footballers in the world along with teammate Gareth Bale, Man United’s Wayne Rooney and Lionel Messi.

-Ronaldo has several multi million pound sponsorships on the table including X Trade, one the best online forex trading services.
-With all these lucrative sponsorships and contracts Ronald will remain one of the highest earning sportsmen for years to come.
+Ronaldo has several multi-million-pound sponsorships on the table, with all these lucrative sponsorships and contracts Ronald will remain one of the highest earning sportsmen for years to come.

 Ronaldo has scored 371 goals since joining from Alex Ferguson’s Manchester United in at the end of the 2008/9 season.